It’s especially important to protect yourself by getting vaccinated for flu this season. Here’s why:

-The typical responses to vaccination are local injection site reaction and mild muscle soreness, but some patients can develop fever.
+The typical responses to vaccination are local injection site reaction and mild muscle soreness, but some patients can develop a fever.
 Vaccine-associated fever can begin within 12 hours and may last as long as 3 days.
-The purpose of vaccination is to introduce the body to a fake viral substance, (like an imitator of the influenza), so that if the body sees it at a later time, it will attack it as a predator.
-This natural response to a first time invader can cause the fever, but it should not be confused as the flu itself.
+The purpose of vaccination is to introduce the body to a fake viral substance, (like an imitator of influenza) so that if the body sees it at a later time, it will attack it as a predator.
+This natural response to a first-time invader can cause a fever, but it should not be confused with the flu itself.
 Acetaminophen or ibuprofen can be taken to manage this response to vaccination.
-Even if you don’t develop fever after vaccination, the good news is that your body will should be primed and ready to fight off the real virus later.
+Even if you don’t develop a fever after vaccination, the good news is that your body will be primed and ready to fight off the real virus later.

 Immunocompromised patients need vaccination, too!

-There are rare but important contraindications to the influenza vaccination.
+There are rare but important contraindications to influenza vaccination.

 If you’ve had a severe reaction to the flu shot before, be sure to talk about this with your provider before getting vaccinated.
 Having a fever on the day you plan to get a flu shot is generally a reason to wait because your immune system is already fighting something else.

-There are flu vaccines made especially for those with severe egg allergy.
+There are flu vaccines made especially for those with severe egg allergies.

 Egg allergy is not a reason to avoid the flu shot.
 If you’ve experienced only hives after exposure to an egg, you can still receive any licensed, recommended, age-appropriate vaccination.
 If you’ve ever had swelling, life-threatening angioedema, or required emergency medications such as epinephrine after immunization, talk to your provider to choose a vaccine that is not made with egg proteins.

-Despite what your inclination is on annual influenza vaccination, we can’t stress enough how important vaccination will be for this 2020-2021 season.
+Despite what your inclination is on the annual influenza vaccination, we can’t stress enough how important vaccination will be for this 2022-2023 season.
 We highly recommend getting vaccinated.
 Contact us online or call us at (901) 701-7010 with your questions.
 Let us know how we can help.

 - Rolfes MA, Foppa IM, Garg S, et al. Annual estimates of the burden of seasonal influenza in the United States: a tool for strengthening influenza surveillance and preparedness.
 Influenza Other Respir Viruses 2018;12:132–7. https://doi.org/10.1111/irv.12486